Naiya Mehta, Esq.

 "I want this now."

 Overspending, credit dependency, and failing to build an emergency fund.
-Debt compounds silently—you end up paying interest on your interest.
-Students learn to build guardrails against impulse before habits set in.
+Debt compounds silently and you end up paying interest on your interest.
+Learn to build guardrails against impulse before habits set in.

 2